arthurjohnston/stripe_people/readme.md

 * originally appeared 10 times
 * infrastructure appeared 10 times
 * dan appeared 10 times
-* d appeared 9 times
+* d appeared 9 times (this is an artifcat of how I cleaned up the text)
 * lives appeared 9 times
 * facebook appeared 9 times
 * founded appeared 9 times
 * google appeared 9 times
 * likes appeared 9 times

-Ignoring words that are obviously about their transition to Stripe (stripe, previously joining) the most obvious trend is everyone talking about their education.
-Studied is the most common word after stripe beating out 'worked' by a comfortable margin, 'university' and 'Science' also making it into the top 10.
-Harvard, MIT, Stanford and Berkeley get a combined 49 mentions (although some of these appear multiple times in the same bio)
+Ignoring words that are obviously about their transition to Stripe (stripe, previously joining) the most obvious trend is everyone talking about their education. 'studied' is the most common word after 'stripe' beating out 'worked' by a comfortable margin, 'university' and 'science' also making it into the top 10.
+People tend to mention their alma matter with Harvard, MIT, Stanford and Berkeley get a combined 49 mentions.

 Another interesting trend was from the bios is it doesn't look like they have a lot of employees from any particular company. 'google' and 'facebook' are the only two companies that have at least 9 mentions.
 But they're both tied with 'founded'.
-As in the person was a founded/co-founded a company
+As in the person was a founded/co-founded a company.

-As you would expect there is a long tail of words. n\